Volunteer Google Group

 Volunteer Meeting and Orientation

-3-5pm: community open house — all are welcome, whether you're interested in volunteering or not!
-This is a great opportunity to learn more about Read/Write Library and meet volunteers and other community members.
+7-8pm: meeting and community open house — all are welcome, whether you're interested in volunteering or not!
+This is a great opportunity to learn more about Read/Write Library, our upcoming programs, ways to get involved, and meet volunteers and other community members.

 Questions?
 Join the discussion list or email [email protected].